MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Method

 The key insight is that when rewards have high variance, diversity is less critical because the model already explores different quality regions.
 Conversely, when rewards are similar, diversity becomes more important to avoid mode collapse.
 We formalize this intuition using the sigmoid function applied to the reward standard deviation:

 where $\text{std}(r)$ denotes the standard deviation of rewards $\{r(y_1), \ldots, r(y_G)\}$ within a group.

-This adaptive $\lambda$ has two desirable properties: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt] \item \textbf{Scale-invariant}: The sigmoid function automatically maps reward variability to a bounded range $(0.5, 1)$, making it robust to different reward scales across tasks. \item \textbf{No hyperparameters}: The method requires no manual tuning, making it more general and easier to apply across different settings. \end{itemize}
+This adaptive $\lambda$ is \textbf{scale-invariant} as the sigmoid function automatically maps reward variability to a bounded range $(0.5, 1)$, making it robust to different reward scales across tasks.
 Empirically, when rewards are tightly concentrated (low $\text{std}(r)$), $\lambda_{\text{adapt}}$ decreases toward 0.5, increasing the diversity penalty.
 When rewards are widely spread (high $\text{std}(r)$), $\lambda_{\text{adapt}}$ approaches 1, prioritizing reward quality.
 This adaptive behavior provides a principled way to encourage diversity without sacrificing reward maximization when the model already exhibits sufficient exploration.

 The parameter-free MMR reweighting follows the same greedy procedure as described in Section 3.2, but with $\lambda$ replaced by $\lambda_{\text{adapt}}$ computed automatically for each group of completions.
 This allows the model to dynamically balance relevance and diversity based on the reward landscape of each group.
-All the experiments in this paper are conducted with $\lambda_{\text{adapt}}$.
+All the experiments in this paper are conducted with $\lambda_{\text{adapt}}$, unless noted otherwise.